gauravjeswani/ticket-upgrader/README.md

 Dependencies :
-junit-3.8.1.jar add in the ZIP file for dependency.
+junit-3.8.1.zip add in the ZIP file for dependency (rename this to .jar as .jar is not allowed by google to send over emails).
 Or run Maven command (mvn install --DskipTest) to download it.
+Or same can be download from https://github.com/gauravjeswani/ticket-upgrader git repository.

 Observation with Input data Given In PDF :